What is the meaning of sackcloth and ashes?Question: "What is the meaning of sackcloth and ashes?"

 Answer: Sackcloth and ashes were used in Old Testament times as a symbol of debasement, mourning, and/or repentance.
 Someone wanting to show his repentant heart would often wear sackcloth, sit in ashes, and put ashes on top of his head.
 Sackcloth was a coarse material usually made of black goat’s hair, making it quite uncomfortable to wear.
 The ashes signified desolation and ruin.

 When someone died, the act of putting on sackcloth showed heartfelt sorrow for the loss of that person.
 We see an example of this when David mourned the death of Abner, the commander of Saul’s army (2 Samuel 3:31).
-Jacob also demonstrated his grief by wearing sackcloth when he thought his son, Joseph, has been killed (Genesis 37:34).
+Jacob also demonstrated his grief by wearing sackcloth when he thought his son Joseph had been killed (Genesis 37:34).
 These instances of mourning for the dead mention sackcloth but not ashes.

 Ashes accompanied sackcloth in times of national disaster or repenting from sin.
 Esther 4:1, for instance, describes Mordecai tearing his clothes, putting on sackcloth and ashes, and walking out into the city “wailing loudly and bitterly.”
 This was Mordecai’s reaction to King Xerxes’ declaration giving the wicked Haman authority to destroy the Jews (see Esther 3:8–15).
 Mordecai was not the only one who grieved.
 “In every province to which the edict and order of the king came, there was great mourning among the Jews, with fasting, weeping, and wailing.
 Many lay in sackcloth and ashes” (Esther 4:3).
 The Jews responded to the devastating news concerning their race with sackcloth and ashes, showing their intense grief and distress.